baosiek/sentiment_analysis/README.md

 # sentiment_analysis
-This is a naive sentiment analysis implementation in Python based on a feed forward neural net
+This is a transfer learning sentiment analysis implementation in tensorflow/keras with BERT pre-trained.